The purpose of the statewide health improvement program is to:

 (3) measure the impact of the evidence-based, community health improvement practices which over time work to contain health care costs and reduce chronic diseases.

-(a) Beginning July 1, 2009, the commissioner of health shall award competitive grants to community health boards and tribal governments to convene, coordinate, and implement evidence-based strategies targeted at reducing the percentage of Minnesotans who are obese or overweight and to reduce the use of tobacco.
+(a) The commissioner of health shall award competitive grants to community health boards and tribal governments to convene, coordinate, and implement proven-effective strategies, promising practice strategies, or theory-based strategies that can be evaluated using experimental or quasi-experimental design.
 Grants shall be awarded to all community health boards and tribal governments whose proposals demonstrate the ability to implement programs designed to achieve the purposes in subdivision 1 and other requirements of this section.
+In each grant cycle, the commissioner may award up to 100 percent of tribal grants and up to 25 percent of the grants awarded to community health boards to theory-based strategies that are culturally or ethnically focused.

 (b) Grantee activities shall: